elasticrash/UdpPolygon/README.md

 ## Breaking Changes
 From 0.1.1 to 0.2.0
 Previously, versions below 0.1.1 were converting the received datagram bytes into a string.
 However, starting from version 0.2.0 and onwards, the receive event now delivers the bytes directly.
+Additionally, the expected format for sending data now requires it to be encapsulated within a Vec<u8> for compatibility.
 The change was implemented because the previous implementation was found to be too restrictive.

 ## Requirements